oktetlabs/test-environment/doc/sphinx/pages/group_route_gw.rst

 	CHECK_RC(tapi_route_gateway_configure(&gw));

 These marcos can be used only if your environment defines parameters with names hardcoded in these macros (for example RPC server on IUT is named pco_iut).
-If this is not true, you should instead declare and obtain all test parameters manually and then use :ref:`tapi_route_gateway_init() <doxid-group__ts__tapi__route__gw_1ga426f99cafa42a0c0a1aa0ac37fdd769c>` instead of TAPI_INIT_ROUTE_GATEWAY to initialize route gateway.
+If this is not true, you should instead declare and obtain all test parameters manually and then use :cref:`tapi_route_gateway_init() <tapi_route_gateway_init>` instead of TAPI_INIT_ROUTE_GATEWAY to initialize route gateway.